b-lukaszuk/java_book1_zadanka/ch8/03/README.md

 # Task 3

 A system is being developed for use in a store that sells electrical appliances.
 A class called StockItem is required for this system.
-An object of the StockItem class will require the following attributes:

-+ a stock number
-+ a name
-+ the price of the item
-+ the total number of these items currently in stock

-The first three of the above attributes will need to be set at the time a StockItem object is created—the total number of items in stock will be set to zero at this time.
-The stock number and name will not need to be changed after the item is created.

-The following methods are also required:

-+ a method that allows the price to be re-set during the object’s lifetime;
-+ a method that receives an integer and adds this to the total number of items of this type in stock;
-+ a method that returns the total value of items of this type in stock; this is calculated by multiplying the price of the item by the number of items in stock;
-+ methods to read the values of all four attributes.
+[...]

 The design of the StockItem class is shown in the following UML diagram: